 Gas purging is used when measuring the gas flow or to flush any air or moisture from the gas hoses before welding starts.
-Gas purging occurs for as long as the button is held depressed and occurs without voltage or wire feed starting.
+Gas purging takes place for as long as the button is held depressed and takes place without voltage or wire feed starting.

-- Gas purging performed in the main menu.
+- Gas purging from the main menu.